 The remainder of the primary causes of wrongful deaths include:

 - train accidents,

 - manufacturing defects.

 Other Issues Related to Wrongful Death Claims

 Wrongful death cases can be very complex, and, as such, are best left to an experienced personal injury attorney.
-We will conduct a thorough investigation in order to build your wrongful death case and will ensure your rights are protected and preserved.
+We will conduct a thorough investigation in order to build your wrongful death case.
+We will also ensure your rights are protected and preserved.

 When making a determination of the damages to be awarded in a wrongful death lawsuit, the court will consider:

 - the relationship between the deceased and the person bringing the lawsuit,